 Volumes

 The projections are driven principally by volume growth, particularly as a result of gas demand from new power generation facilities as well as increased numbers of residential customers.
-The LDCs in Gaspart have the exclusive right to deliver gas to power generation facilities located within their franchise territories.
 Given the expected demand for power, large volumes of gas are forecast for power customers in the near future.
 For purposes these projections, generation facilities are assumed to use 5.3 Mcmd per MW generated.

 Bahiagás